 Thomas is a very prominent first name for men (#10 out of 1220, Top 1%) and also a very prominent last name for all people (#14 out of 150436, Top 1%).
 (2000 U.S. Census)

 Presented below is the baby name popularity of Thomas for boys.
-Thomas reached its top rank of #8 in the U.S. during 1950-1959, and is currently at #54.
+Thomas reached its top rank of #8 in the U.S. in the 1950s, and is currently at #54.
 (2014 Birth Statistics)

 Below is a graphed comparison of the usage of the boy name Thomas and affiliated names.
 Tom, Tomas (#658 a year ago), Tommie and Tommy (#725) are the popular variation forms of Thomas (#54 a year ago) listed in the Top 1000.
 Variants like Tomm are seldom used.
-These boy names were at the top of their popularity during the years 1930-1939 (usage of 0.837%) and have become much less popular since (usage 0.3126%, down 62.7%), with the forms Tom, Tomas, Tommie and Tommy becoming less stylish.
+These boy names were at the top of their popularity during the years 1930-1939 (usage of 0.837%) and have become much less popular since (usage 0.3126%, ▼62.7%), with the forms Tom, Tomas, Tommie and Tommy becoming less stylish.
 (2014 Birth Statistics)

 A recommended similar baby name is Thonus.
 This name tends to be less frequently used than Thomas.